 D-205-1: Approval Requirements by Threshold

 All purchases of goods or services must be authorized by the VR counselor and documented clearly in a case note or the customer's IPE and a service authorization must be issued.
-For more information, refer to E-300: Case Note Requirements, Service Justification and B-500: Individualized Plan for Employment for more details.
+For more information, refer to E-300: Case Note Requirements, Service Justification and B-500: Individualized Plan for Employment and Post-Employment for more details.

 The following approvals must be documented using an approval case note for the proposed purchase prior to issuing a service authorization for the purchase of a good or service: